“Snake Hollow Gusher” brought a natural gas drilling boom (and bust) to Pittsburgh.

 “But this is what happened at the McKeesport gas field, scene of the Pittsburgh district’s biggest boom and loudest crash,” the newspaper added.
 McKeesport Gas Company was among the many petroleum company casualties.

-“By 1887, for the first time in decades, the smoky skies over Pittsburgh cleared as mills, furnaces, and factories burned natural gas instead of coals,” noted a Pennsylvania historian in 2009.
-Learn more about the once famous Haymaker gas well in Natural Gas is King in Pittsburgh.
+Learn more about the once famous 1878 Haymaker gas well in Natural Gas is King in Pittsburgh.

 A circa 1920 panoramic photograph at the Library of Congress captured the drilling boom at the McKeesport, Snake Hollow, Gas Belt, by Hagerty & Griffey.

-Advanced in the science of petroleum geology and improved production technologies are promising far surer results than the Snake Hollow Gusher.
-The region’s latest gas boom — the Marcellus Shale — extends across western Pennsylvania into other Appalachian Basin states.
+Advances in the science of petroleum geology and improved production technologies have brought surer results than the Snake Hollow Gusher.
+Beginning 2010, the region’s gas boom — the Marcellus Shale — extended across western Pennsylvania into other Appalachian Basin states.

 McKeesport Gas Company stock certificates have collectible value.